-All regular faculty and staff, temporary faculty and staff, on-call staff, and student employees (including grad students) are required to complete the designated University-wide mandatory training.
-Please be aware of two changes for this year: an additional course (Active Shooter) and a new deadline (December 1st, 2017.)
+University of New Mexico employees are required to take specific trainings each year.
+All regular faculty and staff, temporary faculty and staff, on call staff, and student employees (including grad students) are required to complete the designated University wide mandatory training.
+The three University wide mandatory trainings for the current year are:

-- SRS 0117 Basic Annual Safety Training - 2017
+- BAST 2024: Basic Annual Safety Training - 2024

-- EOD 481-17 Active Shooter on Campus: Run, Hide, Fight - 2017
+- ACSH 2024: Active Shooter on Campus: Run, Hide, Fight - 2024

 University-wide mandatory training is available through Learning Central.
 All applicable training plans are now loaded with the three mandatory training modules.